WallarooLabs/wally/book/getting-started/linux-setup.md

 ## Memory requirements

-In order to compile all of the Wallaroo applications your system will need to have approximately 6 GB working memory (this can be RAM or swap).
+In order to compile the Wallaroo example applications, your system will need to have approximately 6 GB working memory (this can be RAM or swap).
 If you don't have enough memory, you are likely to see that the compile process is `Killed` by the OS.

 ## Installing git